v2rayA/v2rayA/gui/src/docs/en/quick-start.md

 On the **Proxies** page, **Import** takes share links or a subscription: choose **Server link** for `vmess://`, `vless://`, `ss://`, `trojan://`, `hysteria2://`, `tuic://`, `juicity://`, `anytls://`, `wireguard://`, `socks5://`, `http://` and `https://` links, one per line, or a QR code image; choose **Subscription address** for a subscription.
 ShadowsocksR links are refused.

-Subscriptions keep their nodes together and can be updated by hand or on a schedule (**Settings → Automatically Update Subscriptions**).
+Subscriptions have their own page, **Subscriptions** (on a phone the docs become a button in the app bar to make room for it).
+They keep their nodes together and can be updated by hand or on a schedule (**Settings → Automatically Update Subscriptions**).
 The mode setting next to it decides whether the update goes through the proxy.

 ## Groups